 Hi, I’m Emily

-I’m 38 years old.
-I worked in training and leadership development for blue chip companies, then in middle management.
-I co-founded a bootstrapped B2B e-learning agency, then built and sold a tabletop gaming website as a solopreneur.
+I worked in leadership development, founded an e-learning agency, then built and sold a tabletop gaming website as a solopreneur.

-Now, I help professionals and business owners who feel lost or stuck to get clear on what meaningful work means to them and how to make it happen.
+Now, I help people who feel lost or stuck to get clear on what meaningful work means to them and how to make it happen.

 emily fable at desk